logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/testarchitect-installation-guide/linux/_index.md

 TestArchitect setup is complete.

-**Note:** Desktop shortcuts for TestArchitect Client, TestArchitect Controller, and Repository Server are automatically created *only if* the installation was conducted with root user permissions.
+{{<note>}} Desktop shortcuts for TestArchitect Client, TestArchitect Controller, and Repository Server are automatically created *only if* the installation was conducted with root user permissions.